McTavishLab/physcraper/docs/mds/INSTALL.md

 First, create a python virtual environment

-Remeber you need to be in the pyscraper folder, once there do:
+Remeber you need to be in the physcraper folder, once there do:

 ```
 virtualenv -p python3 venv-physcraper